ragiano215/equinox/DOCUMENTATION.md

 core storage is clear.
 Providing ways to cache and snapshot matter a lot on CosmosDB, as lowest-common-denominator queries loading lots of events cost in performance and cash.
-The specifics of how you use the changefeed matters more than one might thing from the CosmosDB high level docs.
+The specifics of how you use the changefeed matters more than one might think from the CosmosDB high level docs.

 Overview: CosmosDB has been in production for >5 years and is a mature Document database.
 The initial DocumentDb offering is at this point a mere projected